 A natural and legitimate criticism that arises here is that the financial supervisory authority should have organized the framework required for coping with the problem much earlier.
 The reality was that up to a certain point both the financial supervisory authority and management of financial institutions seemed to have expected the economy and land prices to recover before long.
-If that were the case, the nonperforming asset problem would have been fixed without any special treatment.
-In the responsibility of that one ministry, and the government's underestimation of the increase in nonperforming loans that had occurred due to the non-repayment of interest on existing loans.
+If that were the case, the nonperforming-asset problem would have been fixed without any special treatment.
+In particular, land price was the key element that decided the volume of nonperforming assets, since small and medium-sized enterprises and non-bank financial institutions had heavily invested in real estate with the money borrowed from banks during the speculative bubble years.